-At June 30, 2023, the Company maintained cash with major financial institutions, which at times, may exceed federally insured limits set by the Federal Deposit Insurance Corporation.
+At June 30, 2024, the Company maintained cash with major financial institutions, which at times, may exceed federally insured limits set by the Federal Deposit Insurance Corporation.
+The Company has not experienced any losses in such accounts and believes it is not subject to any credit risk on its cash.

-13. COMMITMENTS, CONTINGENCIES AND GUARANTEES
+14. COMMITMENTS, CONTINGENCIES AND GUARANTEES